skeeto/skeeto.github.com/_posts/2020-09-25-w64devkit-Almost-Everything-You-Need.markdown

 patches][nhp].
 This one is a little more complicated, but I was able to build NetHack 3.6.6 like so:

-    $ cd sys/winnt/
-    $ nhsetup.bat
-    $ cd ../../src/
+    $ sys/winnt/nhsetup.bat
-    $ sed -i s/mingw32-make/make/g Makefile.gcc
-    $ make -f Makefile.gcc cc="cc -fcommon" link="cc"
+    $ make -C src -f Makefile.gcc cc="cc -fcommon" link="cc"

-NetHack has the same bug as PuTTY, necessitating `-fcommon`.
+NetHack has [a bug necessitating `-fcommon`][fcommon].
 If you have any patches, apply them with `patch` before the last step.
-I don't belabor it here, but with just a little more effort, I was also able to produce a NetHack binary with curses support via [PDCurses][pd] — statically-linked of course.
+I won't belabor it here, but with just a little more effort I was also able to produce a NetHack binary with curses support via [PDCurses][pd] — statically-linked of course.

 How about my archive encryption tool, [Enchive][enchive]?
 The one that [even works with 16-bit DOS compilers][dos].
 It requires nothing special